mmusil25/raynos-ai/README.md

 ## 📄 License

-MIT License - See LICENSE file for details
+GPL-3.0 License - See LICENSE file for details

 ## 🙏 Acknowledgments

 - OpenAI for Whisper
 - Google for Gemma models
 - Gradio team for the UI framework
-- Based Hardware for the Omi pendant concept
+- Based Hardware for the BLE audio concept

 ---